How is SUEZ committed to protecting the oceans ?

 4. I consult and use the didactic tools available.
 (Become Guardian of the Ocean video, posters, banners…)

-5. I consult and use the Social Media Guidelines (FB, Twitter, email signatures)
+5. I consult and use the Social Media Guidelines (Facebook, Twitter, email signatures)

-6. Following my waste collection, I fill in my #suez4ocean waste collection report form.
+6. Following my waste collection, I fill the assessment form.

-Why is it important to fill in my #suez4ocean waste collection form ?
+Why is it important to fill the registration form ?

 * Because this will enable a thumbnail to appear on the world map indicating the upcoming waste collection.
 Also, the collection’s useful details will then be visible in the projects section, allowing potential new participants to get in touch with the waste collection Captain and join the initiative.

-Why is it important to fill in the my waste collection report form?
+Why is it important to fill in the assessment ?
 This will allow us to :

 * Assess the volume of waste collected